docker-archive/birthdaysite/content/contributing/tutorials.md

 linktitle = "Tutorials"
 +++

 A tutorial is a step-by-step guide for accomplishing some Docker task.
-Digital Ocean produces a lot of <a href="http://goo.gl/mHq6bt" target="_blank">high quality tutorials</a> for development and sysadmin tasks.
+For example, Digital Ocean produces a lot of <a href="http://goo.gl/mHq6bt" target="_blank">high quality tutorials</a> for development and sysadmin tasks.

-Contribute a tutorial if you accomplished an difficult or interesting Docker task&mdash;document it for yourself and others!
-Choose this task if you don't want to leran Git or GitHun.
+Contribute a tutorial if you accomplished a difficult or interesting Docker task&mdash;document it for yourself and others!
+Choose this task if you don't want to learn Git or GitHub.
 You can write a tutorial in your own blog space or in your favorite documentation editor.